Sikh art: Native

-The Sikh royals' patronage of miniature painting continued in an altered form after the introduction of photography, as now the sitter for a painting could just have their photo taken and the artist creating a painting based off of that photo, rather than an actual sitter.
-Thus, many paintings of Sikh royals in the late 19th century, such as from the states of Patiala, Nabha, and Kapurthala, were created in this manner of being originally based off of photos of the depicted person.
+The Sikh royals' patronage of miniature painting continued in an altered form after the introduction of photography, as now the sitter for a painting could just have their photo taken and the artist creating a painting based on that photo, rather than an actual sitter.
+Thus, many paintings of Sikh royals in the late 19th century, such as from the states of Patiala, Nabha, and Kapurthala, were created in this manner of being originally based on photos of the depicted person.
 Another new custom that arose was the painting of photographs.
 Initially, this consisted of tinting and painting daguerrotypes to improve their visual quality but later-on it was done for aesthetic purposes.
 Sometimes, photographs were so heavily painted that they essentially became paintings, such as the 1892 photograph of Balbir Singh of Faridkot by John Blees that was deeply embellished via watercolour to such a degree that the image's "photographic dimension and depth became flat".
 With this relationship between photography and painting amongst the Sikhs, many of the early Sikh pioneers in photography were from artistic-backgrounds, such as Kapur Singh of Kapurthala, who was one of the first painters in the region to learn photography.
 One of the largest patrons of photography was Nabha State, who patronized artists/photographers for photographs, painted-photos, and paintings based on photographs.
 Nabha State took an early-interest in the emerging technology of photography and Lal Singh Musawir, originally trained as a miniaturist for the state, delved into photography.
 With this increased demand, many photographic studios based in Bombay, Calcutta, Shimla, and Lahore contended with each other for commissions by asserting themselves as being "photographic artists" that provided those services.

 From the 1870s onwards to the close of the 19th century, photography in Punjab ceased to be relegated only to the royals, with other classes and sections of the society, such as members of the royal court, Sikh scholars, religious specialists, and other important figures, beginning to engage in photography, often via colonial and aristocratic patronage.
 In the 1880s, Umrao Singh Sher-Gil of the Majithia family took-up photography and developed his own style of portraiture.
-Until the 1880s, photography in India utilized the collodian wet plate process required long exposure times and immediate processing of the photographic material, requiring the usage of chemicals, developing tents, and glass plates, thus there was not much mass adoption of photography amongst the Punjabi masses due to it being an laborous process.
+Until the 1880s, photography in India utilized the collodian wet plate process required long exposure times and immediate processing of the photographic material, requiring the usage of chemicals, developing tents, and glass plates, thus there was not much mass adoption of photography amongst the Punjabi masses due to it being an laborious process.
 With the introduction of the Kodak system in the late 1880s, it made photography much easier via photographic film, portable cameras, and machine-coated papers, thus allowing the technology to spread amongst the population more readily, creating a new group of amateur photographers.
 In the 1891 census, 2,024 persons in Punjab recorded themselves as being painters or photographers, with around 45% of them being females.
 From the 1890s onwards, photo-postcards were mass-produced, boosting portraiture.